 NYU Precollege offers students an immersive college experience.
 In addition to rigorous academics, our program provides an organized and varied social experience both on campus and off.
 While all Precollege students experience what it means to be a college student in the classroom, students who choose to live on campus will also learn how to manage their time by balancing school work with required events and free time.

 The costs for the Precollege Residential Option are listed below (books and incidentals are not included).
-For the complete list of meal plans, visit the Tuition and Fees page.
+For the complete list of meal plans, visit the NYU Summer Dining page.

 |Program Fee (special events and activities)||$250|

 Once you've completed your housing application, you must make sure you register for the required number of classes.
-Students living on campus must meet the registration requirements below:
+Students living on campus must meet the registration requirements of enrolling in two (2) courses, one of which may be the Non-Credit Writing Workshop.

-All Precollege students participating in our residential program will live with roommates the Weinstein Residence Hall in the heart of NYU.
+All Precollege students living on campus will live with roommates.
 Students will be a short walk away from NYU's academic buildings, library, and dining halls.

-NYU's Housing Office will notify students of their room and roommate assignments approximately two weeks prior to the start of the Precollege program.
+NYU's Summer Housing Office will notify students of move-in details approximately two weeks prior to the start of the program.
+Roommate requests are not permitted, and students will receive their room assignments upon move-in.

 The meal plan allows students to access the dining areas on campus.
 Students living on campus must sign up for a meal plan with 10 or more meals per week, giving them at least 10 meals for weekly use and a set number of dining dollars each week.
 Students may get meals to-go if their classes conflict with meal hours, or use dining dollars to buy food when the dining halls are not serving.
 Dining halls will be open on weekends.